-Understanding how to hire an employee is important if you want to find the best person for the job.
-Whether you work for a small company with only a few employees or a large company with a full HR department, you want to make sure you follow the proper procedure in finding a new employee.
+Understanding how to hire an employee is important if you want to find the best person for the job, especially if you’re considering hiring a remote employee.
+Whether you work for a small business with only a few employees or a large company with a full HR department, you want to make sure you follow the proper procedure in finding a new employee.
 What are the steps in the hiring process?

 How to Find Employees

 There are sites you can use to recruit a new team member.
 Indeed, Glassdoor, LinkedIn, Monster and Workopolis are just a few.
 Multiple postings should get you a good number of job applicants.

 You may find your best prospect internally by posting on the company site or job board.
 Current employees check this often to see if any other opportunities are available.
 Plus, you draw in a potential candidate looking at your site which is beneficial, especially if they are already part of the industry.

 Employee referral is a great way to share a job opening.
 People who are linked throughout the industry and have connections outside the company may find someone with the perfect qualifications and may just be the right person.
 As an incentive, consider starting an employee referral program to thank your employees for increasing the talent pool.

 Networking to be part of a larger industry opens doors to establishing relationships with people who are the best of the best.
 You may become privy to knowing who is available when opportunities come up in the job market.

 Attend Job Fairs